gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

 # Setup

-We first split our data into a train and test set, so that we are later able to assess both how well our model performs in both a train set and a not-seen test set.
+We first split our data into a train and test set, so that we are later able to assess how well our model performs in both a train set and a not-seen test set.

 ```python
 train, test = train_test_split(spotify_df, test_size = 0.2, random_state=50)